JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 8. Brain Loading

 I've noticed that when context switching between big topics, it takes a few days for my brain to re-adjust to the new topic.
 I call it loading time.
 Work this time into the estimates.
-Prep for the fact that the transition phase will feel slow
+Prep for the fact that the transition phase will feel slow and that it takes time for the brain to rewire when doing large context switching

 #### 9. It's Not on Your Shoulders